 • Check your thermostat.
 Research shows that setting your thermostat between 60 and 67 degrees Fahrenheit is ideal for good sleep.
 When you go to sleep your core body temperature dips slightly to initiate sleep, this happens more readily in a room that’s a bit on the cool side.

 The Sleep Sweet Spot

 So just how much sleep is enough to help fertility?
-At CT Fertility we recommend seven to eight hours of sleep each night.
+Dr. Melvin Thornton recommends seven to eight hours of sleep each night.
 Both too little and too much sleep can affect fertility in a negative way, most likely due to hormone production.
 Aim for a solid seven to eight hours for better overall health and well-being, and a positive impact on your fertility.
 Happy snoozing!